Upper Canada: Métis

-Many British and French-Canadian fur traders married First Nations and Inuit women from the Cree, Ojibwa, or Saulteaux First Nations.
+Many British and French-Canadian fur traders married First Nations women from the Cree, Ojibwa, or Saulteaux First Nations.
 The majority of these fur traders were Scottish and French and were Catholic.

 Canadiens/French-Canadians

 Early settlements in the region include the Mission of Sainte-Marie among the Hurons at Midland in 1649, Sault Ste.
 Marie in 1668, and Fort Pontchartrain du Détroit in 1701.
 Southern Ontario was part of the Pays d'en-haut (Upper Country) of New France, and later part of the province of Quebec until Quebec was split into Upper and Lower Canada in 1791.
 The first wave of settlement in the Detroit/Windsor area came in the 18th century during the French regime.
 A second wave came in the 19th and early 20th centuries to the areas of Eastern Ontario and Northeastern Ontario.
 In the Ottawa Valley, in particular, some families have moved back and forth across the Ottawa River for generations (the river is the border between Ontario and Quebec).
 In the city of Ottawa some areas such as Vanier and Orleans have a rich Franco-heritage where families often have members on both sides of the Ottawa River.